EDGENortheastern/network-rail-2022-welcome/README.md

 You can (and should) add emojis or labels to issues.
 One issue is there as an exmple.

 ## The end 🔚

+Hi, my name is Theo.
+I am having a blast learning a new coding language, please approve my edits of I will be upset 🙌 (｡◕‿◕｡)